iamharie/iamharie/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on migrating my portfolio
 - 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate with devs to buils a fullstack web application as part of a hands on brush-up for my job interview.
+- 👯 I’m looking to collaborate with devs to build a fullstack web application as part of a hands on brush-up for my job interview.
 <!--
 **iamharie/iamharie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.